Rlambier25/Ember-Question-Board/README.md

 NOT FINISHED YET!
-NEEDs TO HAVE FIREBASE FIXED
+NEEDs TO HAVE FIREBASE FIXED before it will display correctly for further form trouble shooting